course-details-portlet

 Further on evaluation

 Two assessments provide the basis for the final grade in the course, a portfolio and a written final exam that count for 40 and 60% of the final grade, respectively.
 Both parts must be passed in order to pass the course.
 The results for each of the parts are given with a letter grade.
 The portfolio includes practical work and online quizzes.
 The written exam is given only in English.
 If there is a re-sit examination, the examination form may be changed from written to oral exam.
 If a student also after the re-sit exam has the final grade F/failed, the student must repeat the entire course.
-Also in the case a student wants to try to improve his/her grade, he/she must repeat both assessments.
+Also in the case a student wants to try to improve their grade, they must repeat both assessments.

 Course materials